-Remembrance Day for Lost Species, November 30th, is a chance each year to explore the stories of species, cultures, lifeways and habitats driven extinct by unjust power structures and exploitation, past and ongoing.
+Remembrance Day for Lost Species, November 30th, is a chance each year to explore the stories of extinct and critically endangered species, cultures, lifeways, and ecological communities.

-It emphasises that these losses are rooted in violent, racist and discriminatory economic and political practices.
-It provides an opportunity for people to renew commitments to all that remains, and supports the development of creative and practical solutions.
+Whilst emphasising that these losses are rooted in violent and discriminatory governing practices, the day provides an opportunity for participants to make or renew commitments to all who remain, and to develop creative and practical solutions.

 Remembrance Day for Lost Species honours diverse experiences and practices associated with enduring and witnessing the loss of cultural and biological diversity.
 Participate in any way you choose – the annual theme can provide inspiration.
 Previous events have taken many forms including art projects, processions, tree planting, rituals and more.